afsilva/CEL/README.md

 It is my attempt to provide useful information about Red Hat's Openshift with this app.
 Yet this  project is not associated with Red Hat or
 Openshift at all.

-master branch (current version, v1.4.2)
+master branch (current version, v1.4.3)
+- When I merged v1.4.2, I deleted the changes from v1.4.1 by accident.
+This version fixes it all of it.

+(v1.4.2)
 - updated the notification class, so it doesn't use deprecated stuff
 - clicking on a notification will now take you to the built-in CEL browser, instead of opening up the stock device browser.